Do you manufacture your products in Europe?

 What is the difference between real wood and SHERA products?

-Although SHERA looks like real wood there are in fact many differences.
+Although SHERA looks like real wood (for example SHERA Planks) there are in fact many differences.
 SHERA products are made from fibre cement.
 A definition of fibre cement is as follows:

 Fibre cement is a composite material made of sand, cement and cellulose fibres.
 Fibre cement cladding comes in various forms but is often seen in horizontal boards,imitating wooden clapboard and in sheet form.
 Other formats include imitation shingles.
 Fibre cement cladding can be used to cover the exterior of a house and can also be used as a substitute for timber fascias and barge boards in high fire danger areas.
 It is also commonly applied as a tile underlay on decks and in bathrooms and is also easy to secure and maintain as a soffit/eave lining.